ranisaaulia/BOOKISH-BOULEVARD/README.md

-# Bolevard Library
+# Bookish Boulevard

-Bolevard Library is an interactive web application that allows users to discover, track, and manage their reading lists effectively.
-It provides an intuitive interface to add books to your reading list, mark books as read or unread, and set borrowing and returning dates.
+Bookish Boulevard is a web application that enables users to manage their reading list.
+Users can add, delete, and mark books as read or unread.
+The application uses local storage to retain added books even after page refresh.

 ## Features

-- **Find Your Literary Treasure**: Search and discover your desired books by adding them to your reading list.
-- **Track Borrowing and Returning Dates**: Set borrowing and returning dates for books you borrow.
-- **Organize Books**: Separate your finished and unfinished reading lists for easy tracking.
-- **User-Friendly Interface**: Intuitive and straightforward design for seamless navigation.
+- **Add Books**: Add new books by providing the title, author, and publication year.
+- **Mark as Read/Unread**: Toggle books between read and unread states using checkboxes.
+- **Delete Books**: Remove books from the list using the delete button associated with each book.

+## Getting Started

+To run the application locally:

+1. Clone the repository: `git clone https://github.com/your-username/bookish-boulevard.git`
+2. Open the `index.html` file in your web browser.

+## Usage

+- **Adding a Book**: Click on the "Add New Book" section, fill in the book details, and click "Add Book" to include it in the list.
+- **Marking as Read/Unread**: Toggle the checkbox to mark a book as read or unread.
+- **Deleting a Book**: Click the "Delete" button associated with the book to remove it from the list.

 ## Technologies Used